rertzer/ft_cybersecurity_projects/snow_crash/level01/level01.md

 ## John The Reapper

 - On Linux machines passwords are usually stored in `/etc/password` or `/etc/shadow` as a `SHA-512` hash.
-- If the password isn't to complicated it can bed cracked using a tool like John The Ripper.
+- If the password isn't to complicated it can be cracked using a tool like John The Ripper.

 ### Installing John